 About the Authors

-Kamal Youcef-Toumi is an Assistant Professor, Department of Mechanical Engineering, System Dynamics and Controls Division at MIT.
+Kamal Youcef-Toumi is Professor in the Department of Mechanical Engineering at MIT.